Ombi-app/Ombi.News/README.md

 **04/01/2021** Happy new year everyone!
 So we have some really cool stuff now planned in the coming weeks.
 But first I have just added the ability for admins to request on behalf of a user!
-The most upvoted feature on https://ombifeatures.featureupvote.com/ !
+The most upvoted feature on [Ombi Features](https://ombifeatures.featureupvote.com/) !
 Just press the Cog/Settings icon on the details page and you will now have that option!

 **11/11/2020** Big update to Ombi today, Ombi is now running the latest .net 5!
 You will probably not see much difference, but it's a nice upgrade from a development point of view 😁